 - Happens again in Infinite Crisis, where some of the people directly involved with the first Crisis are dissatisfied with its results, and so they temporarily divide the one stable universe into several unstable ones again, then mix it back together after shuffling the parts around a bit.

-- During Infinite Crisis, the Justice Society of America had a story arc in which they traveled back in time.
+- Just before Infinite Crisis, the Justice Society of America had a story arc in which they traveled back in time.
 During the journey to the present, they hit the Time Crash created by the original Crisis.
+It affects Power Girl badly, kick-starting her role in Infinite Crisis.

 - Back when The Dandy had adventure comic strips, one of them was about a group of scientists creating a time machine whose vital component was a crystal.
 They attempted to test it by sending a plant one minute into the future, but this caused the machine to explode and fling fragments of the crystal throughout history.
 The scientists' children had to travel to different periods to retrieve the fragments; in the meantime, the explosion caused a series of "Timequakes" which resulted in people and things from across history breaking into the wrong time.
 For example, The Three Musketeers appearing in the Trojan War.

-- In Marvel's Secret Wars, Reed Richards theorizes that a Time Crash could kill even the all-powerful Beyonder.
+- In Marvel's Secret Wars II, Reed Richards theorizes that a Time Crash could kill even the all-powerful Beyonder.

 - The movie Millennium concludes with a massive paradox barreling its destructive way into the future whose time travel efforts caused it.